AdaCore/spark2014/docs/ug/en/source/how_to_view_gnatprove_output.rst

 * The ``Interval`` column describes the number of checks (overflow and range checks) proved by a simple static analysis of bounds for floating-point expressions based on type bounds of sub-expressions.

-* The ``CodePeer`` column describes the number of checks proved by calling CodePeer when :ref:`Using CodePeer Static Analysis`.

 * The ``Provers`` column describes the number of checks proved by automatic or manual provers.
 The column also gives information on the provers used, and